Tomb of Suleyman Shah: Legal status of tomb

 Article 9 of the Treaty of Ankara, signed by France and Turkey in 1921, states that the tomb of Suleyman Shah (at its first location) "shall remain, with its appurtenances, the property of Turkey, who may appoint guardians for it and may hoist the Turkish flag there".

 Initially, an 11-man symbolic garrison of Turkish soldiers was guarding the tomb.

-Qal'at Ja'bar castle in Syria, as it is surrounded since 1973 by the waters of Lake Assad.
+Qal'at Ja'bar castle in Syria, as it is surrounded since 1973 by the waters of Euphrates Lake.
 Previously, this was a fortified hilltop overlooking the Euphrates valley.
 According to legend Suleyman Shah in 1236 drowned in the Euphrates near this castle, and was buried near the castle.
 With the creation of this lake in 1973 the tomb was relocated, 85 km northward on the Euphrates River, 27 km from the Turkish border.

 The Protocol of 2003 between the Republic of Türkiye and the Syrian Arab Republic regarding the Tomb of Suleyman Shah (at its second location) gave Turkey transit rights to the Tomb through Syrian territory, in order to maintain and carry out repairs at the Tomb.

 Since 2014, the official position of Turkey appears to be that the land around the second location (1973 – February 2015) of the tomb is or was the sovereign territory of Turkey.
 Turkey required visitors to the site to carry passports.
 However, there is no evidence to date that other countries, including Syria, have publicly supported this position.

 The Syrian position is that the first relocation relinquished any Turkish rights over the sovereignty of the site, and the latest relocation of the tomb in February 2015 (to its third location) is a breach of the Treaty of Ankara.